MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3001-review-code-for-sql-injections.md

 ## Rule description

 When working with untrusted input and SQL commands, be mindful of SQL injection attacks.
 An SQL injection attack can execute malicious SQL commands, compromising the security and integrity of your application.
+Typical techniques include injection of a single quotation mark or apostrophe, which is the SQL literal string delimiter; two dashes, which signifies a SQL comment; and a semicolon, which indicates that a new command follows.
 For more information, see [SQL Injection](/sql/relational-databases/security/sql-injection).

 This rule attempts to find input from HTTP requests reaching an SQL command's text.

 > [!NOTE]
 > This rule can't track data across assemblies.
-For example, if one assembly reads the HTTP request input and then passes it to another assembly that executes the SQL command, this rule will not produce a warning.
+For example, if one assembly reads the HTTP request input and then passes it to another assembly that executes the SQL command, this rule won't produce a warning.

 > [!NOTE]
 > There is a configurable limit to how deep this rule will analyze data flow across method calls.
 See [Analyzer Configuration](https://github.com/dotnet/roslyn-analyzers/blob/master/docs/Analyzer%20Configuration.md#dataflow-analysis) for how to configure the limit in `.editorconfig` files.

 ## How to fix violations